 1738 Pearl Street

-Fresh Thymes Eatery is a 100% gluten-free restaurant with locally sourced food.
-If you have celiac disease you can safely eat at this incredible dining spot with true peace of mind and total enjoyment.
+Fresh Thymes Eatery is a 100% gluten-free restaurant owned by a friend of mine who also has celiac disease and MS. If you are gluten-free you can safely eat at this incredible dining spot with true peace of mind and total enjoyment.
+Incredibly reasonably priced, with food that is ethically sourced with the utmost care.

 2500 30th Street #101